 For corrective jaw surgery our surgeons utilizes a process called Virtual Surgical Planning (VSP), to digitally diagnose and treatment plan for each specific jaw surgery case.
 By simulating jaw surgery on the computer prior to your actual surgery, he is able to correct your malocclusion with extreme precision.

 At the same time, our surgeons can use this software to simulate the soft tissue changes of your face in order to achieve a harmonious balance of your facial features, and a beautiful smile!

 How do I know if I’m a candidate for corrective jaw surgery?

 If you are experiencing misalignment of your upper and lower teeth, your general dentist will refer you to an orthodontist for an assessment.
 The orthodontist will complete a treatment plan for you and will refer you to Kelowna Oral & Facial Surgery if they feel that you are a candidate for orthognathic surgery.
-Dr. Martyna will work together with your orthodontist to complete your treatment plan.
+Our surgeons will work together with your orthodontist to complete your treatment plan.
 If you choose to go ahead with corrective jaw surgery, your surgery will be completed at Kelowna General Hospital as one of the final steps of your orthodontic treatment.